-The owner generally pays 100% of the cost for a secondary bridge installation and it becomes part of the drain when included in an engineer's report and is then to be maintained by the drain with costs shared as set out in the drainage report.
+The cost sharing for bridges is based on the location of same along the overall length of the drainage system.
+Each owner has the right for one access across each Municipal drain.
+The owner generally pays 100% of the cost for the first bridge installation and it becomes part of the drain when included in an engineer's report and is then to be maintained by the drain with costs shared as set out in the drainage report.

 Owners should be aware that existing grass buffers and accesses will be protected and maintained as set out in the report specifications.
-Allowances as set out in the report are to pay for land taken for grass buffers and to offset damages to lands from the construction work and excavated material disposal.
-Owners are advised that the Contractor is responsible to remove any sticks and rocks (cobbles) etcetera from the spread materials and the Contractor is responsible to guarantee the work performed on the drain with a maintenance period of one year from the date of substantial completion.
+The Contractor is responsible to guarantee the work performed on the drain with a maintenance period of one year from the date of substantial completion.